vmware/differential-datalog/test/datalog_tests/rust_api_test/README.md

 The generated crates are:

+* `tutorial_ddlog`
-* `tutorial_ddlog` - declares `HDDlog` type that serves as a reference to a running DDlog program.
+  * declares `HDDlog` type that serves as a reference to a running DDlog program.
+  * `enum Relations` - enumerates program relations
+  * several functions that convert between numeric relation id's and symbolic names.

 * `differential_datalog` - contains the DDlog runtime that is the same for all DDlog programs and simply gets copied to each generated DDlog workspace unmodified (this will change in future releases).

 * `types` - contains Rust types that correspond to user-defined DDlog types, one for each `typedef` and each relation in the DDlog program.

-* `value` - contains:
-  * The `Value` module that defines a wrapper type for each input and output relation in the DDlog program
-  * `enum Relations` that enumerates program relations
-  * Several functions that convert between numeric relation id's and symbolic names.

 The code is heavily documented and can be used as a tutorial for understanding the API as well as a template for writing your own DDlog clients.